 If you think you've been harmed by medical malpractice and you want to sue your doctor, you'll need to keep a few things in mind right at the outset of your case.
 There are some critical differences between medical malpractice claims and other civil lawsuits, including:

-Let's take a closer look at these steps.
+Let's take a closer look.

-In many states, the plaintiff's lawyer must submit what is called an Offer of Proof or a Certificate of Merit when (or soon after) filing the lawsuit, and before any pretrial investigation occurs.
+In many states, the plaintiff's lawyer must submit what is called an "offer of proof" or a "certificate of merit" when (or soon after) filing the lawsuit, and before any pretrial investigation occurs.

 Depending on the state's laws, this filing can require a qualified physician to review the plaintiff's medical records and write a sworn opinion declaring that the defendant physician was negligent in providing care to the plaintiff, and that the physician's negligence caused the plaintiff's subsequent injuries.

 Other states have different pre-lawsuit requirements, including giving notice to any health care provider a medical malpractice plaintiff plans to sue, and submission of the case to a pre-lawsuit panel who will decide whether the claim has merit and should proceed to court.
 Most of these procedural hoops are intended to weed out the filing of frivolous lawsuits against health care providers, but in practice they make for a lot more work up front when compared to other kinds of civil lawsuits.

 For information that's tailored to your potential medical malpractice case, and details on what's required to file this kind of lawsuit in your state, talk to a medical malpractice lawyer.